apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

 ![application-routing](../images/application-route.png)

 ### API Versioning
-One of the major challenges around expsosing services is handling updates to the API contracts.
+One of the major challenges around exposing services is handling updates to the API contracts.
 Clients may not want to update their application when the API changes, hence a versioning strategy is crucial.
 Versioning strategy allows clients to continue to use the existing API and migrate their applications to newer API when they are ready.

 #### Versioning through URI Path
 This is one of the most commonly used mechanism to version API's.
-BizAPP Modeler implictly enforces this mechanism to ensure that URI includes a versioning strategy.
+BizAPP Modeler implicitly enforces this mechanism to ensure that URI includes a versioning strategy.
 Internal version of the API can use 1.2.3 format, so it looks like as follows.

 ![api version](../images/api-versioning.png)